What is dysautonomia?

 Cardiovascular autonomic disorders impact the heart rate, blood pressure, and the blood vessels.
 The blood vessels have tiny little muscles on their outer walls that automatically squeeze down in response to sitting up or standing.
 This squeezing action helps keep the blood from pooling in the lower half of the body.
 In Postural orthostatic tachycardia syndrome (POTS), this adjustment by the blood vessels to upright posture does not work well.
 POTS is one of the most common cardiovascular dysautonomias.

 Orthostatic Intolerance (OI) is the inability to tolerate upright posture, especially prolonged standing.
 Chronic OI is usually caused by some type of cardiovascular dysautonomia.
 OI is usually associated with lightheadedness, brain fog, fatigue, feeling tremulous, headaches/ migraine, and sometimes shortness of breath.
 Many who have OI also have tachycardia (rapid heart rate).
 Other conditions such as dehydration my cause temporary OI.

 Small Fiber Neuropathy (SFN) refers to damage of the unmyelinated or thinly myelinated tiny nerves of the peripheral nervous system.
 SFN often impacts the pain nerve fibers, especially in the feet, although it can occur in other parts of the body.
 Temperature, light touch and other sensations may also be impacted by SFN.

-Dysautomonias are usually caused by damage to the small nerve fibers controlling the ANS, although they sometimes arise from other places in the nervous system.
-Sensory small fiber neuropathies and dysautonomia are the most common neurologic features in Sjogren’s.
-(151, Ch.
-9)
+Autonomic disorders may be caused by damage to the small nerve fibers controlling the ANS , although they sometimes arise from other places in the nervous system.
+Sensory small fiber neuropathies and dysautonomia are the most common neurologic features in Sjogren’s (151, Ch.
+9).